Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

 \subsection{Objective-Grounded Search and Selection}

-Let $\mathtt{Train}(\cdot; \boldsymbol{\theta}, \xi)$ denote training with a fixed MARL learner (MAPPO) using fixed hyperparameters $\boldsymbol{\theta}$ and randomness $\xi$.
+Let $\mathtt{Train}(\cdot; \boldsymbol{\theta}, \xi)$ denote training with MAPPO under fixed hyperparameters $\boldsymbol{\theta}$ and randomness $\xi$.
 The candidate evaluation process adheres to the centralized training decentralized execution (CTDE) paradigm, as illustrated in \cref{mappo_architecture}.
-During the centralized training phase (\cref{fig:mappo_training}), a centralized critic $\mathbf{V}$ leverages a shared buffer of global states and joint observations to evaluate the collective policy and derive training feedback.
-This centralized value estimate is utilized to provide advantage signals that guide the policy updates for all agents.
-Conversely, during the decentralized execution phase (\cref{fig:mappo_execution}), the decentralized actors $\pi_i$ select actions based strictly on local observations.
-Upon completion of training with the augmented rewards defined in~\cref{eq:augmented_reward_scalar}, the candidate is evaluated exclusively via the sparse task objective $\mathcal{G}$ to obtain the empirical estimate $\skew{1.5}{\widehat}{J} (p)$.
+During the centralized training phase (\cref{fig:mappo_training}), a centralized critic $(\text{V})$ leverages global state information and joint observations to evaluate the collective policy and compute value estimates and advantage signals.
+These estimates provide advantage signals that guide the policy updates for all agents.
+Conversely, during the decentralized execution phase (\cref{fig:mappo_execution}), the decentralized actors $\pi_i$ select actions based on local observations.
+Upon completion of training with the augmented rewards defined in~\cref{eq:augmented_reward_scalar}, the candidate is evaluated based on the sparse task objective, yielding the empirical estimate $\skew{1.5}{\widehat}{J} (p)$.

-The search process evolves over a total of $G$ generations.
-At each generation index $g \in \{1, \dots, G\}$, a structured context $c_g$ is constructed from the task description, the instrumentation schema, the reward interface, and summaries of previously evaluated candidates.
-The LLM proposes $K$ reward candidates by sampling from a conditional distribution $q_{\psi}(p\mid c_g)$.
-Each candidate $p$ is filtered by a validity envelope before training.
-The envelope enforces correct input and output signatures, determinism, bounded outputs via clipping, and robustness to missing instrumentation keys.
-Candidates failing validation are rejected, and when failures are syntactic or runtime in nature, a bounded number of repair attempts are performed by conditioning on the error trace.
+The search process is performed over $G$ generations.
+At generation $g \in \{1, \dots, G\}$, a structured context $c_g$ is formed from the task description, the instrumentation schema, the reward interface, and summaries of previously evaluated candidates.
+The LLM proposes $K$ reward candidates by sampling from a conditional distribution $q_{\psi}(p \mid c_g)$.
+Each candidate $p$ is filtered through a validity envelope before training.
+The envelope enforces correct input and output signatures, determinism, bounded outputs through clipping, and robustness to missing instrumentation keys.
+Candidates failing validation are rejected, and when failures are syntactic or runtime errors, a bounded number of repair attempts are performed by conditioning on the error trace.

-Within each generation, candidates are trained and evaluated, and the best candidate is selected based on the sparse return: \\
+Within each generation, candidates are trained and evaluated, and selection is performed based on the sparse return: \\